Buy a Home in Tucson, AZ

 Get pre-approved for home loan

 Getting a good mortgage loan specialist is just as important as finding a good agent.
 Unless you have cash, you need to research mortgage lenders, programs, and interest rates well before beginning your home search.
 A good lender will crunch your numbers, debt-to-income ratio, and let you know how much money you can comfortably afford to put toward your mortgage payment each month.
 Once you are pre-approved, and know how much you can afford, you can shop for homes with confidence.
 Your lender can make a loan commitment that will lock in your interest rate (usually as long as you purchase within 90 days) if rates are going up.
 Or, float the rate and lock it in later if rates may be going down.
 A good lender will know what to do.
-If you would like to know more, my Senior Loan Officer Marcela Palomo is ready to help.
-For your convenience, she can be contacted directly under the Finance tab on my site.
+If you would like to know more, my Branch Manager/VP of Mortgage Lending Rob Sanchez is ready to help.
+For your convenience, he can be contacted directly under the Finance tab on my site.

 Keep your objectives in mind